 Jeanette is a graduate of Wakulla High School and graduated from Tallahassee Community College in 2008 with an AA degree.
 She also attended St.Petersburg College and graduated in 2012 with an AS degree in veterinary technology.
 After completing the VTNE, she became a Certified Veterinary Technician in 2013.

 She has been married 5 years to her High School sweetheart Christopher.

 In her free time, Jeanette enjoys spending time with her family and friends, volunteering with various organizations like PAWS of Wakulla, attending River of Life church, and taking photos.
 Jeanette has always had a strong connection and deep love for animals, and she enjoys being a part of their lives when they come to our hospital.

-Leigh came on board the staff as an experienced veterinary technician.
-Our clients and patients kow her as she works directly with the doctors in the exam rooms.
+Leigh came on board to the staff as an experienced veterinary technician.
+Our clients and patients know her as she works directly with the doctors in the exam rooms.
 We all know and enjoy her as a caring, happy person who really enjoys her job.

 A good sense of humor is needed in our workplace and Leigh was blessed.
 She was quick to become part of our team of caregivers.
 Her duties involve direct support to the doctors from patient restraint in the exam rooms, running the machines in our in-house laboratory, and accurately filling prescriptions for our patients.

-She and Corey are parents of a delightful little boy named Fisher.
-He is ALL boy and brings smiles to our faces when he is here at the hosital.
-Leigh’s skills as a multi-tasker at work are certainly an asset when wrangling a naked two-year-old running through the house twirling his diaper overhead like a lariot.
+She and her husband Corey are parents of a delightful little boy named Fisher.
+He is ALL boy and brings smiles to our faces when he is here at the hospital.
+Leigh’s skills as a multi-tasker at work are certainly an asset when wrangling a young boy running through the house twirling his underwear overhead like a lariot.

 Lorena Pearson - Customer Care Specialist